 America was always a diverse continent.
 Nowhere was that diversity more obvious in the 13 original colonies than in the colonies of New York, New Jersey, Pennsylvania, and Delaware.
 The English, Swedes, Dutch, Germans, Scots-Irish, and French lived close together, which resulted in many tense situations.

 The religion of the Middle Colonies, as one would expect, was diverse.
-Quakers, Mennonites, Lutherans, Dutch Calvinists, and Presbyterians were all represented, which made it impossible for one religion to dominate and gave a greater freedom of religion than any of the New England Colonies, with exception to Rhode Island.
+Quakers, Mennonites, Lutherans, Dutch Calvinists, and Presbyterians were all represented, which made it impossible for one religion to dominate and gave greater freedom of religion than any of the New England Colonies, with the exception of Rhode Island.

 The Middle Colonies

 The Declaration of Independence would be written and signed there.
 Congress would meet in Philadelphia until they were forced to York when it was captured by General William Howe.
 Pennsylvania colony played a pivotal role in the 13 colonies and was highly influential from the beginning of the Revolutionary War until the Constitution.

 New York Colony

 New York was originally settled by the Dutch and called

 New Netherlands until the English took control of it in 1664.
 It would hold its colony status up until 1775, when the Revolutionary War Patriots of New York declared themselves the government.